Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh pitty the fool that face him.
+Sasquatch once found a Jayesh footprint.

-Updated on: [1/4/2025]
+Updated on: [2/4/2025]
 <!-- #jokeEnd -->